percona/everest-doc/docs/multi-namespaces.md

     everestctl install
     ```

-2. Enter the specific names for the namespaces you want to create, separating each name with a comma.
+2. Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

     ??? example "Expected output"
         ```